-For over 70 years, Penguin Classics have adorned the shelves of bibliophiles across the world.
+For more than 70 years, Penguin Classics have adorned the shelves of bibliophiles across the world.
 From the tales of Ancient Mesopotamia to the poetry of World War One, the series brings together the best of classic literature.
 But with so many works to discover, it can be hard to know where to begin.

 Eager to help people explore the list, Henry Eliot, Creative Editor of Penguin Classics, has published The Penguin Classics Book, a reader’s companion of classic literature.
 Featuring authors including Aristophanes, Austen, Dante and Dickens, the book reveals the stories behind the series’ 1,200 titles.
 From the author who thought he was a werewolf to a little-known Vietnamese epic, I talk to Henry about writing The Penguin Classics Book, commissioning new classics, and diversifying the list.

 From Ancient Hebrew texts to scientific treatises, the Penguin Classics list covers a variety of genres, regions and languages.
 How does The Penguin Classics Book help readers to engage with the series?

 When I joined Penguin Classics, I was struck by the size of the series, and wanted to help readers navigate the list.
 The idea for The Penguin Classics Book grew out of this: it’s a companion for readers who want to explore the literary landscape.
 Readers can hone in on places they know, and get whisked off to places that might surprise them.
 Part of the pleasure of reading widely, is to see how literature is an ongoing conversation between writers.

 The book is filled with illuminating descriptions of the titles in the series.
 How did you bring it all together?